kminch215/X-CS3330-Hw3/README.md

 ### How to run:
 1. First make sure to have a way to compile and run Java files.
 It also might help to have an IDE like Eclipse to run the code.
 2. Implement a syntactically and logically correct program to put in the main() method in the Main Class.
 This method is going to be accessing the `StockManagerSingleton` class and calling the different methods to manage the media product shop.
+   - To access the methods, use the syntax structure `StockManagerSingleton.getInstance()` followed by the method name you want to call.
+   - To access the instance, use the syntax structure `StockManagerSingleton.getInstance().getArray()`
-3. After saving the Main Class file, then run the code using your desired method.
+4. After saving the Main Class file, then run the code using your desired method.
 For this assignment we used the Run feature in the Eclipse IDE